gatsbyjs/gatsby/docs/docs/gatsby-magic.md

 title: Gatsby Magic
 ---

-This guide will explain the amazing features that may seem like “magic” and what goes on behind the scenes in GatsbyJS.
+This guide will explain the amazing features that may seem like “magic” and what goes on behind the scenes in Gatsby.

 ## Starters